Get the details on pricing trends, weather, storage levels, tariffs and more.

 Energy markets are complex, with many regional markets affecting the whole.
 The regional markets may differ from the overall continental energy outlook.
 Below are regional energy news of note and the factors driving market conditions.

-Texas energy markets are experiencing price bumps.
-Texas’ ERCOT 12-month strip prices have begun to rise.
-Last year we were seeing fixed all-in pricing at the $0.04 per kWh range and now we are often surpassing the $0.05 per kWh mark.
-Expect power costs to mimic the weather.
-As temperatures increase, so will electricity prices.
+Texas’ ERCOT set an all-time peak power demand of 73.3 GW in July.
+Real-Time prices during the peak hour rose to $2.00/kWh.
+12-month strip prices have begun to rise.
+Last year we were seeing fixed all-in pricing at the $0.04 per kWh range, however recently we often surpass the $0.05 per kWh mark.
+Expect power costs to mimic the weather, as temperatures increase, so will electricity prices.
+Texas power prices are up 16% to 21% year-to-date.

 Natural Gas Prices Spiked and Retreated – Take Advantage of Them!